delta94/brandonskerritt.github.io/_posts/2018-02-11-algorithms.md

 ### Incidence Matrix

-An __indidence matrix__ for a directed graph with n vertices and m edges is an m x n matrix.
+An __incidence matrix__ for a directed graph with n vertices and m edges is an m x n matrix.

 These are the basic rules: